 Many of the Facebook ads from Fiverr try to convince the audience that paying $100 (which is ridiculously cheap for a logo already) for a logo is a rip-off — “You’re paying too much for design.”
 (WHAT?!)

-There’s also these Tailor Brand ads that talk about the “zero effort” it takes to design a logo.
+There’s also Tailor Brand ads that talk about the “zero effort” it takes to design a logo.

 If you’re willing to drop $200 on things like concert tickets, jeans, or a night out with your spouse, why are you not willing to invest in what is one of the most important aspects of your business?